mcanueste/dockerized-gitlab-runner/README.md

 in the **.gitlab-ci.yml** file for that pipeline.

 ## What is this repository for?
+This repository might be useful if you are running a *self-hosted* **gitlab** instance, and want to use CI / CD feature.

 In order to make it even more convenient to use `gitlab-runner`, we are using the dockerized version for installing the **gitlab-runner**.
 We wrap the official `gilab-runner` container to add our configurations for easy usage.
 The runner